The what: what is workplace wellbeing?

 5. Helps to develop a positive company culture and strong employee value proposition

-By creating a positive culture that focuses on wellbeing, the employee value proposition and the employer brand develop further.
+By creating a positive culture that focuses on wellbeing, the Employee Value Proposition and the employer brand develop further.

 When an employer is a good company to work for, word gets around.
 This helps to attract the best talent, while also creating a more enjoyable working environment – overall, helping the business to reach important goals.

-16 workplace wellbeing ideas for healthier and happier employees
+The how: 16 workplace wellbeing ideas for healthier and happier employees

 Provide an Employee Assistance Programme (EAP)